 Here at Katie Bell Physiotherapy & Wellness, we have a huge number of different Pilates Classes each week — from Cardio Pilates to Barre Pilates.
 Although the focus might be slightly different in each class, we’re proud of having the finest instructors who are well versed in understanding and executing the principles of Pilates in a fun and personal way.

-If you’re in Sheffield and looking for somewhere to start practicing Pilates, then make sure to book a free Pilates taster class online today.
+If you’re in Sheffield and looking for somewhere to start practicing Pilates, then make sure to book a Pilates taster class online today.